Abarim Publications' online Biblical Greek Dictionary

 Our verb εικω (eiko) occurs in the New Testament only in James 1:6 and 1:23, both times in the construction: "he resembles a man who...".

 From our verb derive the following words:

-- The noun εικον (eikon) — from which we get our word "icon", as said above — denotes a usually mass-produced, pressed, stamped or punched reproduction of a prototype.
+- The noun εικον (eikon) — from which we get our word "icon", as said above — denotes a usually mass-produced, pressed, stamped or punched reproduction or impression of a prototype.
 This word occurs frequently in the New Testament, but probably most notably in 2 Corinthians 4:4 and Colossians 1:15, where the Christ is said to be the εικον (eikon) of God, and Romans 8:29 where Christ's followers are said to be images of Christ (also see 1 Corinthians 11:7, 15:49, 2 Corinthians 3:18, Colossians 3:10).
-Other "icons" mentioned in the New Testament are mass produced portraits of Caesar on coins (Matthew 22:20, and note that the Caesar was usually deified), and sacred images (Romans 1:23), most notably those of the beast (Revelation 13:14-15, 14:9-11, 15:2, 16:2, 19:20, 20:4).
+Other "icons" mentioned in the New Testament are mass produced impressions of Caesar on coins (Matthew 22:20, and note that the Caesar was usually deified), and sacred images (Romans 1:23), most notably those of the beast (Revelation 13:14-15, 14:9-11, 15:2, 16:2, 19:20, 20:4).
 Significantly, the Law is said to be a shadow (σκια, skia) but not an εικον (eikon) of the "coming good things" (Hebrews 10:1).

 - Together with the preposition υπο (hupo), meaning under, beneath or through, our verb forms the verb υπεικω (hupeiko), meaning to submit to or surrender to (Hebrews 13:17 only).